Continental Innovates with Rancher and Kubernetes

-As of v2.3.3, the settings of an existing cluster can be saved as an RKE template.
+The settings of an existing cluster can be saved as an RKE template.
 This creates a new template and binds the cluster settings to the template, so that the cluster can only be upgraded if the template is updated, and the cluster is upgraded to use a newer version of the template.
 The new template can also be used to create new clusters.

 When an organization has both basic and advanced Rancher users, administrators might want to give the advanced users more options for cluster creation, while restricting the options for basic users.

 These example scenarios describe how an organization could use templates to standardize cluster creation.